 1. Don't be afraid to ask

-Giving makes people feel great and you are raising critical funds for a great cause!
-Think of all the people who you can promote your fundraising efforts to, to help solicit donations!
-Personalizing your personal fundraising page will help connect people to the cause.
+Giving makes people feel good and you are raising critical funds for a great cause!
+Think of all the people you can promote your fundraising efforts to and ask them to help solicit donations!
+Customizing your personal fundraising page will help connect people to the cause.

 2. Know your ingredients

 Familiarize yourself with everything in your Personal Fundraising Centre.
 You can also download great promotional tools in the Downloadable Resources section of the website.
 Be sure to customize your Personal Fundraising Page with great stories and pictures showing off your passion for animals and share, share, share!
 You can share via email or on social media!

 Set an ambitious fundraising goal to measure your success.
 Show your friends and family that you are committed to the cause by making the first donation to your cupcake campaign!